username-gigo-is-not-available/undergraduate-study-programs-scraper/README.md

 ## Environment Variables

 Before running the scraper, make sure to set the following environment variables:
+- `STORAGE_TYPE`: the type of storage that will be used to save the scraped data.
+The possible values are "FILE" and "MINIO"
+- `MINIO_ENDPOINT_URL`: the URL of the MinIO server
+- `MINIO_ACCESS_KEY`: the access key for the MinIO server
+- `MINIO_SECRET_KEY`: the secret key for the MinIO server
+- `MINIO_BUCKET_NAME`: the name of the bucket where the output files will be saved
 - `OUTPUT_DIRECTORY_PATH`: the path to the directory where the output files will be saved
 - `MAX_WORKERS`: the maximum number of workers that will be used to scrape the website
 - `EXECUTOR_TYPE`: the type of executor that will be used to scrape the website.
 The possible values are "THREAD" and "PROCESS"